 We were never intended to live in poverty, divided against one another, with little hope for peace.
 In the Kingdom of God, poverty, violence, division, and hopelessness will not exist.
-We think that the Church is God’s primary transforming agent in the world.
-The local church is there to make its community more like the Kingdom of God.
+We believe the Church is God’s primary transforming agent in the world, and that the local church exists to make its community more like the Kingdom of God.

 Read on to learn how communities are being transformed in Thailand.

 We have been working with our partners in Thailand since 1995.
-Holistically ministering to the peoples of the Mekong River Delta (spread throughout several countries), our partners in Southeast Asia are planting churches, discipling believers, and training up leaders.
-With a strong belief that all of life is sacred and spiritual, our partners in Southeast Asia are building bridges to minister to communities through vocation training, entrepreneurship, and leadership training – reconciling the concept of work to God's intent in creation.
+Holistically ministering to the peoples of the Mekong River Delta (spread throughout several countries), our partners in Southeast Asia are planting churches, discipling believers, and developing leaders.
+With a strong belief that all of life is sacred and spiritual, our partners in Southeast Asia are building bridges to minister to communities through vocational training, entrepreneurship, and leadership training—reconciling the concept of work to God's intent in creation.

 Jesus' life, death, and resurrection carry more collective and cosmic tones in South Asia than we often perceive it does in the United States.
 Cultures largely influenced by Buddhism have stronger family and communal ties, meaning a decision to follow Jesus is often made as a group.
 It is easier for people from South Asia to see the way the gospel addresses the conflict between different groups of people.
 Because of these dynamics, the Church is uniquely equipped to care for the needs of refugees and the poor.

 Working with local leaders in Thailand, Mission ONE addresses the important topics of honor, shame, and what the gospel says about these cultural influences.